| A TRANSLATION MEMOIR: 45 YEARS WITH CESAR VALLEJO Dr. Clayton Eshleman

 because of it.
 Finally, I would like to say what this companionship has meant

+to me, as a poet and as a human being.
 While I was a student at Indiana University in 1957, a painter friend,

 Bill Paden, gave me a copy of the New Directions Latin American Poetry